timetospare/cash-first-leaflet/README.md

 ## Edit content

-This website relies on an Airtable base to display content of services available.
+This website relies on an Airtable base to display content of services available: https://airtable.com/tbltWQpNPa09g6kd7/viw0FFD1hJuYkBeHV?blocks=hide

 Please contact IFAN if any contact is inaccurate or out of date, or if you can help with translations.